 Vivid colors, patterns and textures mirror the spirit and vibrancy of performance.
 Choreographed to maximize comfort and flexibility, the public spaces are envisioned to act as the living room for New York City – an invitation for everyone to be part of Lincoln Center and the New York Philharmonic’s offerings.
 Working closely with both clients, we designed the public spaces to be inviting, comfortable, warm, glamorous, and adaptable for an array of programming opportunities, spatial arrangements and new features.
 These spaces include a re-imagined Grand Promenade, Lobby, Welcome Center, Donor Lounges, Restaurant, and the “Sidewalk Studio” – a flexible performance space on the Northeast Corner showcasing the Center’s diverse programing.

-The new David Geffen Hall offers a new and immersive home for the New York Philharmonic and an expression of Lincoln Center’s dedication to making exceptional arts and culture accessible to all.
+The new David Geffen Hall offers an immersive home for the New York Philharmonic and an expression of Lincoln Center’s dedication to making exceptional arts and culture accessible to all.
 More info available via Lincoln Center’s website.